 - Sesame Street: The other Muppet show has Bert being the Straight Man to Ernie's Wise Guy.

 - In the original season, a non-muppet sketch series starred Buddy, (Wise Guy) and Jim (Straight Man).

 - Kamen Rider Ex-Aid: Jerkish, calm-to-apathetic Taiga is stuck with the bratty, overly cheerful Nico.
 His attempt at acting like proper brooding Token Evil Teammate are followed either by her trolling him or trying to act tough herself.
 Both ways usually ruin his efforts, much to his dismay.

 - M*A*S*H: Early episodes were mainly multiple wise guys (Hawkeye and Trapper, with occasionally Col. Blake or Radar) against straight men (Frank and Margaret).
-Later on, though, Hawkeye and BJ comprised one of these duos, with clean-cut BJ as straight man (most of the time).
+Later on, though, Hawkeye and BJ comprised one of these duos, with clean-cut BJ as the straight man (most of the time).